CortexIntelligentAutomation/docs/content/en/docs/2025.7/_shared/upgrade/2025.7/upgrade-web-application-server/upgrade-flows.md

     1. Click on the `Settings` charm and select `Studio Export`.
     1. Select all the flows to be upgraded and click `Export`.
     1. A message should be displayed confirming that the studio package was exported successfully.

+1. Copy the following artefact to a folder on the Web Application Server:
+   * Cortex Innovation 2025.7 - Flows Upgrader.zip
+1. Extract the `Cortex Innovation 2025.7 - Flows Upgrader.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
 1. Navigate PowerShell to inside the `Cortex Innovation 2025.7 - Flows Upgrader` folder using the following command, modifying the path as necessary:

     ```powershell
     cd "C:\Install\Cortex Innovation 2025.7 - Flows Upgrader"
+    ```

+1. Ensure that the `Cortex.Upgrade.FlowsUpgrader.exe` script has not been blocked by the operating system by running the following command:

+    ```powershell
+    Unblock-File -Path .\Cortex.Upgrade.FlowsUpgrader.exe
     ```

 1. Run the `Cortex.Upgrade.FlowsUpgrader.exe` application using the following command, modifying the path specified to contain the extracted studio package of flows to upgrade (typically this will have been exported to the local `Downloads` folder):